Ayman2G/DeepL_project_FinetuningLLM/README.md

 ## Description

-The Mistral 7B model is an optimised pre-trained generative language model that has demonstrated impressive capabilities across various natural language processing domains even when compared to larger models.
+The Mistral 7B model is an optimized pre-trained generative language model that has demonstrated impressive capabilities across various natural language processing domains even when compared to larger models.
 However, adapting it to specific tasks such as Python code problem solving requires a specialized fine-tuning process.

 In this project, we will explore the following techniques for fine-tuning the Mistral 7B model: